1mh/pyqt-examples/src/14 QAbstractTableModel example/README.md

     view.setModel(model)
     view.show()

-For instructions on how you can run this example yourself, please see [the instructions in the README of this repository](https://github.com/1mh/pyqt-examples#running-the-examples).
+The full code is in [`main.py`](main.py).
+For instructions how to run it, please see [the instructions in the README of this repository](https://github.com/1mh/pyqt-examples#running-the-examples).